 Further cost savings with SIP trunking come from the fact that call centers can reduce the number of SIP trunks required.
 Since SIP trunks allow for voice and data services to be combined, they cost significantly less than the traditional methods.

 Traditional methodologies require long service periods and physical ports and line cards to be installed in order to increase capacity.
 However, SIP trunking providers can quickly make remote changes to help you scale up.
 (We are talking about hours versus days!)
 This can especially benefit call centers dealing with seasonal spikes in call volume, where quick changes are a must.

-SIP trunking also has great benefits when it comes to your call center’s global coverage.
+SIP trunking benefits are greatly evident when it comes to your call center's global coverage.
 SIP trunking allows you to take your business global by allowing you to manage and access your call center anywhere with an Internet connection.
 Not only does this allow you to hire employees to work in any location, you can help accommodate your customers across the globe.